perladvent/perldotcom/content/article/quoting-the-shell.md

 	}
 ```

 Blerg.
 That works but is ugly in the service of keystrokes (but how many actual keystrokes did I use to get to the final result?).
 I can open a pipe to the command and specify the command and its arguments as a list.
-This doesn't require quoting nor escaping anything because each argument in Perl is one argument in the command:
+This requires neither quoting nor escaping anything because each argument in Perl is one argument in the command (like [system](https://perldoc.perl.org/functions/system.html) in its list form):

 ```perl
 foreach my $file ( @ARGV ) {